GLOBAL YOUTH CLIMATE TRAINING

 Alexis McGivern, Oxford Net Zero Fellow, created and led the programme alongside several youth activists from the Global Youth Coalition, leveraging the University of Oxford’s wide network of climate experts.

 The 2023 curriculum was built by consulting 180 young climate justice activists who gave their input on their training needs.
-We educated 4,500 activists under the age of 35 spreading over 177 countries, with 64% identifying as from Most Affected People and Areas (MAPA).
+In 2023, we educated 4,500 activists under the age of 35 spreading over 177 countries, with 64% identifying as from Most Affected People and Areas (MAPA).

-This youth training is trial of radical open-access and inclusion, with all of the recordings published to YouTube, a completely free course for participants.
-We also partnered with EcoInterpreters to offer the course in four languages: English, French, Spanish and Portuguese.
+This youth training is trial of radical open-access and inclusion, with all of the recordings published to YouTube, making it a completely free course for participants.
+We also partnered with EcoInterpreters to offer the course in six languages: English, French, Spanish, Portuguese and Arabic.

-Several Oxford Net Zero researchers taught on the 2023 programme (including Dr. Myles Allen, Dr. Jose Maria Valenzuela, Dr. Tom Hale), alongside researchers and practitioners from around the world.
+Several Oxford Net Zero researchers taught on the 2023 and 2024 programmes (including Dr. Myles Allen, Dr. Tom Hale, Camilla Hyslop), alongside researchers and practitioners from around the world.
 The programme was intentionally crafted to prioritise expert Global South voices on climate issues.
 Each session began with a testimonial by a youth speaker, followed by a technical lecture by relevant global climate experts.

 We have received wide recognition for our course, including being used as an example of best practice by the UN Youth Climate Champions team and winning the University of Oxford’s Vice Chancellor’s Awards for Environmental Sustainability.